markziemann/Gene-function-imputation/README.md

 After assigning the weights, the values will averaged (*still figuring out the optimal method*) and a threshold will determine a cutoff value for the imputation process.

 ### 2D.
 Imputation process
-All values euql to and above the threshold value will be assigned as 1 (meaning the gene is annotated with the GO ID) and all values below will be assigned 0 (meaning the gene is does not belong to the GO ID).
-This will be repeated with all the gene IDS until a new GO annotation matrix with the same dimensions as the original one but with imputed values is created.
+All values euqal to and above the threshold value will be assigned as 1 (meaning the gene is annotated with the GO ID) and all values below will be assigned 0 (meaning the gene is does not belong to the GO ID).
+This will be repeated with all the gene IDs until a new GO annotation matrix with the same dimensions as the original one but with imputed values is created.
 </br>
 </br>